jfecher/ante-website/content/docs/roadmap.md

 ---
 # Ownership

-Ante's ownership and borrowing rules have been recently completely redesigned.
+Ante's ownership and borrowing rules have been completely redesigned recently.
 They will take some time to implement.

 - [ ] Mutating owned values.
 This currently still uses the old `Ref t` type for a boxed,